How to balance client time with practice development

 The only practical way to balance these challenges is to adopt and constantly promote the concept of “incremental improvement” inside an advice practice.

-Rather than try and tackle the necessary changes in one fell swoop by allocating days (or weeks) or thousands of dollars at a time, tackle it the way the proverbial ants eat elephants: one bite at a time.
+Rather than try and tackle the necessary changes or find the time to develope the value of the business in one fell swoop by allocating days (or weeks) or thousands of dollars at a time, tackle it the way the proverbial ants eat elephants: one bite at a time.

 Incremental improvement consists of working on one small piece each day that improves the process, or system.